 How do I apply to immigrate to Canada?
 Who can help me with the immigration process?

 You can hire an immigration consultant or a lawyer to help you with the immigration process.
 This is not a requirement within the immigration process but it can be helpful.
 You can find more information on hiring a professional immigration consultant or lawyer at Settlement.org.
-Please refer to the ICCRC, the Immigration Consultants of Canada Regulatory Council to find licensed immigration consultants in the Peterborough area.
+Please refer to CICC, the College of Immigration and Citizenship to find licensed immigration consultants in the Peterborough area.

 What do new immigrants need to do after arriving in Canada?
 Are there more forms I need to fill out?

 As a new immigrant who has recently landed in Canada, you will need:

 - Social Insurance Number card or SIN card

 - Ontario Health Insurance Program card or OHIP card

 - Bank account

 For other important things to do after arriving in Canada, refer to the checklists in the Settling section of this website or contact the New Canadians Centre Peterborough, a local organization whose mandate is to help immigrants and refugees and who can assist you with all aspects of the settlement process.